 1. Light Right

-The best place to start saving is by choosing the right lighting options for your living space or office.
+The best place to start saving and reducing greenhouse gases is by choosing the right lighting options for your living space or office.
 With so many different ways to light your home, here are our top tips.

 Get the right bulb.
 Light bulbs say a lot more about conservation than you may think.
 LEDs are the leading energy saving light bulb and can save you up the 75 percent off your home lighting.
 Learn more by reading our Facts About Energy Efficient Light Bulbs article.